VirtualVasquez/TriviaGame/README.md

 Upper half of the questions displayed once the "Accept Mission" button is pressed.

 ![Results](assets/images/results.png)
 Once time is up or "End Mission" button is pressed, this screen appears.
+The restart button will take you straight to the quiz, not the start screen.

+## Technologies Used

+* HTML
+* CSS
+* Bootstrap
+* Javascript
+* jQuery